Western Union is ideal for small cash remittances. But it’s expensive.

 Western Union built its business on refugees and immigrants.
 Can it survive the political backlash against them?Bloomberg Businessweek

-The sign-up process is relatively straight-forward.
+The registration process takes around 10 minutes and is relatively straight-forward.
 You begin by entering your name, date of birth, email and a password.
-Then you must enter additional personal information such as address.
-The entire process takes around 10 minutes.
+Then you must enter additional personal information such as your address.

 How does Western Union work?

-To familiarise you with the Western Union service, I’ll take you through a transaction I completed with them recently.
-If you need some guidance in navigating your own account, you can follow along below.
+As a part of our Western Union review, we will take you through an example transaction.
+If you would like some guidance in navigating your own account, you can follow along below.

-Finally, once the transfer has been completed, its status will be updated accordingly and the payment will be reflected in your recipient’s account shortly.
+Finally, once the transfer is complete its status will be updated accordingly.
+The funds should arrive in your recipient’s bank account shortly.

-In my experience, the Western Union online platform was simple to use, despite the interface being a little simplistic, and I was satisfied with the updates provided to me along the way.
-The entire process took 2 business days, and the funds arrived into my recipient account as requested.
+In our experience, the Western Union platform was simple to use and we were satisfied with the instructions provided along the way.
+The entire process took 2 business days, and the funds arrived into our recipient’s account as requested.

 Western Union is the largest money transfer service in the world, but it is in no way the best.
-While it certainly does have large payment network – which is helpful to its users – this comes at a great cost.
-The exchange rates offered by Western Union are poor, an essentially amount to a tax of a sort on its customer who don’t know any better.
-While the company has maintained this business model for sometime, I can’t help but think that its days are numbered.
+While it certainly does have large payment network, this comes at a great cost.
+The rates offered by the service are poor, and essentially amount to a tax on customers that don’t know any better.